boztalay/UmichClassChecker/README.md

 	- Minor layout changes
 - Version 0.2.4
 	- It looks nice now with a CSS overhaul by [nkorth](https://www.github.com/nkorth)!
-- Version 0.2.3
-	- You can now delete classes!

 Improvements to be made
 -----------------------